DavidMANZI-093/Axis/README.md

 This modular structure makes it easy to understand the distinct components of our system.
 For instance, if you're curious about how we implement 3D rotations, you'll find that in `core/math/rotation.ts`.
 Or if you want to see how shapes are defined, look at `core/object3d/shape.ts`.

-This separation of concerns not only makes the code easier to navigate but also reflects the conceptual layers we'll explore throughout this README.

 Now, let's jump into the mathematical foundations that make all of this possible!

 ### The 3D and 2D Vector Space